ibm-cloud-docs/vmwaresolutions/services/ocp_managing.md

   6. Click **Save** and then click **Apply** to commit your changes.

 6. Create DNS records for the new worker.
-  1. Log in to the AD NS server for your vCenter instance.
+  1. Log in to the AD NS server for your vCenter Server instance.
   2. Using the DNS Manager, add a new A record to the corresponding `ocp` zone.
 When you create the A record, make sure the option to create associated PTR record is selected.

 7. Approve any certificate signing requests (CSRs) from the bastion.
 During the provisioning of the new worker, you might have to [approve CSRs](https://docs.openshift.com/container-platform/4.4/installing/installing_vsphere/installing-vsphere.html#installation-approve-csrs_installing-vsphere){:external} from the bastion.